givingjar/blog.givingjar.org/_posts/2017-03-17-how-to-enroll-in-paypal-giving-fund.md

 Once enrolled in PayPal Giving Fund, it may take several days or weeks for your organization to appear on Humble Bundle.
 Even then, not all bundles allow the buyer to choose a PayPal Giving Fund charity.

 Use [Humble Bundle's charity search][11]{:target="\_blank"} to find your nonprofit.
-Click on your logo in the search results to get a link that donor's can use to select your charity before purchasing a bundle.
+Click on your logo in the search results to get a link that donors can use to select your charity before purchasing a bundle.
 Once a buyer selects your charity, it will stay selected on return visits.

 ![][33]